withastro/docs/src/pages/en/guides/markdown-content.md

 Markdown support in Astro is powered by [remark](https://remark.js.org/), a powerful parsing and processing tool with an active ecosystem.
 Other Markdown parsers like Pandoc and markdown-it are not currently supported.

 You can customize how remark parses your Markdown in `astro.config.mjs`.
-See [the reference documentation](/en/reference/configuration-reference/#markdown-options) for full configuration details or follow our guides below on how to add remark plugins and customise syntax highlighting.
+See [the reference documentation](/en/reference/configuration-reference/#markdown-options) for full configuration details or follow our guides below on how to add remark plugins and customize syntax highlighting.

 ### Markdown Plugins